Preserving history, promoting dialogue

 ‘Let’s Talk About It’ captures art in Madison calling for racial justice and equality

-American Family-led pictorial book featuring artists, murals on State Street in Madison, Wisconsin, is now available.
+American Family-led pictorial book features artists, murals on State Street in Madison, Wisconsin.

 In the aftermath of the killing of George Floyd, American Family Insurance asked community leaders in Madison, Wisconsin, how the company could help the fight for racial justice and equality.
 Local Circuit Court Judge Everett Mitchell responded quickly: As a part of ongoing social justice efforts, find a way to preserve the images and emotions of this moment so they are not forgotten.